adyen-examples/adyen-magento-plugin-demo/README.md

 # Adyen [Magento 2 Plugin](https://docs.adyen.com/plugins/magento-2) integration demo

-In this demo, you can spin up a Magento instance and install the Adyen plugin to see how the Adyen Payment plugin works.
+In this demo, you can spin up a Magento instance and install the Adyen Payment plugin to see how it works.
 You can try this demo online in one click using Gitpod (no local installation/dependencies) or locally on your computer using Docker.

 ## Running online with [Gitpod](https://gitpod.io/)